Guidance on the safe use, handling, storage and disposal of Lithium Polymer batteries

 1.5.
 Since delayed chemical reaction can occur, it is best to continue to observe the battery as a precaution.
 This should only be undertaken in a safe area outside of any building or vehicle and away from any combustible material.

 1.6.
 Wire lead shorts can cause fires.
 If you accidentally short the wires, the battery must be placed in a safe area for observation for approximately 15 minutes.
 Additionally, if a short occurs and contact is made with metal (such as a ring on a finger), severe injuries may occur due to the conductibility of electric current.
+1.7.
+If for any reason you need to cut the terminal wires, it will be necessary to cut each wire separately, ensuring the wires do not touch each other causing a short, potentially causing a fire.

 1.8.
-Always ensure that appropriate fire fighting equipment is available and close to hand in the battery charging area or in the place where damaged or swollen batteries are placed for observation.
-(For further advice on fire safety issues, contact the University Fire Officer on 2182).
+Always ensure that appropriate fire fighting equipment is available and close to hand in the battery charging area or in the place where damaged or swollen batteries are placed for

 1.9.Lithium Polymer batteries are volatile and can react to extremes of temperature.
 Never store, transport or charge battery packs inside your car in extreme temperatures, since these can cause a battery to ignite.
+2. Charging Process

 2.1.
 Never leave batteries charging unattended.